gvwilson/thirdbit/src/fiction/santas/index.md

 "I'll be fine,"
 she said,
 waving Finner away as he tried to help her down onto her couch.
-"Just need to… to catch my breath.
+"Just need to rest for a bit.
 The Elfabot will get you there.
 But here,
 you should take this."